 Making Your Home Safe for Children

 You want your home to be a safe haven for your kids.
 Keep in mind that every year, thousands of children are hurt or killed in home incidents.
 But with a little care, many incidents can be prevented.
-This sheet gives you tips on keeping all areas of your home safe for children.
+Follow these tips to keep all areas of your home safe for children.

 Being prepared for emergencies